jfrog/SwampUp2023/JFTD103-JFrog_Platform_Automation/lab-3-Build-and-Replication/README.md

         - Set repository for release artifacts deployment (press Tab for options): `payment-maven-dev-virtual`
         - Set repository for snapshot artifacts deployment (press Tab for options): `payment-maven-dev-virtual`
         - Would you like to filter out some of the deployed artifacts? (y/n) [n]? `n`
-- Run ``jf mvn clean install -f ./pom.xml --build-name payment-maven --build-number 1.0.0``
+- Run ``jf mvn clean install -f ./pom.xml -Dmaven.test.skip=true -Dartifactory.publish.artifacts=true --build-name payment-maven --build-number 1.0.0``

 #### NPM - Package Manager Integration
-- `cd lab-3-Build-and-Replicate/example-project/npm-example`
+- `cd lab-3-Build-and-Replication/example-project/npm-example`
 - To pre-configured with the Artifactory server, repositories and use for building and publishing.
 The configuration is stored by the command in the .jfrog directory at the root directory of the project.)
     - Run ``jf npmc``
     - Resolve dependencies from Artifactory? (y/n) [y]? `y`